 The general significance level was set to 95% for all tests.
-Confidence intervals in means difference was computed for t-tested variables to confirm p values.
-As Mann-Whitney test is performed on the median, only corresponding p value is given.
-Finally, non-parametric permutation test is less powerful but give an empirical 95% exclusion range and a p value.
+Confidence intervals in means difference was computed for t-tested variables to confirm p-values.
+As Mann-Whitney tests are performed on the median, only the corresponding p-value is presented.
+Finally, non-parametric permutation tests are less powerful but give an empirical 95% exclusion range and a p-value.
 If the difference in means belong to this exclusion range, it can be stated that group means are different with 95% certainty.

 2.5 Fit to model

 The stiffness tensors obtained from the mechanical simulations were transformed into fabric coordinate system and projected onto orthotropy, leading to 12 components.
-The resulting orthotropic stiffness tensors were then used to perform a multiple linear regression on the Zysset-Curnier model.
+The resulting orthotropic stiffness tensors were then used to perform a multiple linear regression with the Zysset-Curnier model.
 Standard linear models assume independent and identically distributed (iid) variables.
-As this assumption is violated by the fact that six ROIs are analyzed by individual, a linear mixed-effect model was preferred.
-This last model, shown in Equation 4 in Laird-Ware form [Laird 1982], takes into account the non-independence of ROIs from the same individual.
-Detailed form of this model is presented in Appendix A1.
+As this assumption is violated by the fact that six ROIs are analyzed individually, a linear mixed-effect model was preferred.
+This last model, shown in Equation 4 in Laird-Ware form [Laird 1982], considers the non-independence of ROIs from the same individual.
+A more detailed form of this model is presented in Appendix A1.

 Where Src is the rth row and cth column of the non-zero element of the orthotropic stiffness tensor 𝕊 in Mandel notation [MANDEL 1965], X is a 12n x p design matrix containing the the BV/TV and fabric info of the n ROIs and β is a p x1 vector of fixed effects containing model parameters.
 Z is a 12n x f design matrix which contains data with individual dependence and δ is a f x1 vector composed of random factors.
 Finally, ε is a 12n x1 vector containing the regression residuals.

 The linear regression was performed on both group (healthy and OI) separately.
 To improve the fit quality, the data sets were filtered.
-The aim here is to filter out ROIs whose are too far from the assumption of homogeneity.
+The aim here is to filter out ROIs violating the assumption of homogeneity.
 Therefore, analogously to the work of [Panyasantisuk 2015], a fixed threshold for the CV was used.
-To simplify comparison, the same value of 0.263 was fixed as exclusion criterion.
-Besides, the relation between BV/TV and CV was assessed using Spearman's correlation coefficient.
-Furthermore, to compare the stiffness constants (λ0, λ0', and μ0) between the groups, regression must be performed on identical value ranges.
-To do this, a matching was performed for BV/TV and DA to find corresponding control ROI for each OI in the filtered groups.
+To simplify comparison, we used the same value of 0.263 as exclusion criterion.
+Then the relation between BV/TV and CV was assessed using Spearman's correlation coefficient., To compare the stiffness constants (λ0, λ0', and μ0) between the groups, regression must be performed on identical value ranges.
+Therefore, a matching was performed for BV/TV and DA to find corresponding control ROI for each OI in the filtered groups.
 Best correspondences were kept and duplicates were dropped.
-Finally, as the regression is performed in the log space, it is necessary to use identical exponent (k and l) for both group, weighting identically BV/TV and DA between regressions, to compare stiffness constants.
+Finally, as the regression is performed in the log space, it is necessary to use identical exponents (k and l) for both groups, weighting identically BV/TV and DA between regressions, to compare stiffness constants.
 The exponents were determined by grouping healthy and OI for regression.
-Then a modified system is used to perform the fit on separated groups.
+Then a modified system was used to perform the fit on separated groups.

-Another modification of the model is to add a regressor for the group variable (healthy or OI), i.e. add a column to the design matrix X and a row to the parameter vector β.
+Another modification of the model was to add a regressor for the group variable (healthy or OI), i.e. add a column to the design matrix X and a row to the parameter vector β.
 This modified model is compared to the original by analysis of covariance (ANCOVA) using the fixed-effects only to determine the statistical significance of the group.
 Implementation of this modification was performed according to [Fox 2016].
 The detailed linear systems for each model discussed here are available in Appendix A1 and a summary of the data sets used for the different methods is shown in Table 1.